jakubknap/Library-Management-System-JavaFX/README.md

 ## Setup
-Project created on xamppie.
+- Run XAMPP
-Login: root
+- Login: root
-Password:
+- Password:
-We create a database called Library and import library.sql Default login and password:
+- Create a database called Library and import library.sql
+- Default login and password to Libsma:
-Login: admin
+- Login: admin
-Password: admin
+- Password: admin

 ## Project Status
 I am not working on the project anymore because I am focusing on the Spring and Hiberante frameworks